What Home Warranties Actually Cover for Ovens & Stoves

 Just as important as what's covered is what isn't.
 Home warranties almost universally exclude the following from oven and stove coverage:

-- Door glass — often excluded as a cosmetic component (varies by provider)
+- Oven door glass, frequently excluded as a cosmetic component

 Gas vs. Electric vs. Induction: Does Coverage Differ?